What is the ELD mandate?

 An overview of the ELD mandate

-The ELD final rule is part of the MAP-21 mandate from congress that went into effect in 2017.
-The ELD mandate was passed as a way to ensure that drivers have a safe work environment and to create an easier system to track and manage records of duty status (RODS).
+The ELD final rule is part of the Moving Ahead for Progress in the 21st Century Act (MAP-21) from Congress that went into effect in 2017.
+The ELD mandate is a government regulation that was passed as a way to ensure driver safety and to create an easier system to digitally track and manage records of duty status (RODS).
 The ELD mandate aims to annually avoid thousands of crashes, save lives by reducing drowsy driving, and save billions of dollars in paperwork expenses.

 The ELD mandate includes provisions that are meant to prevent data tampering and driver harassment.
 It also outlines set procedures for data transfers so it's easier to demonstrate compliance and share RODS with safety officials.

-Vehicles equipped with Samsara's ELD compliance solution will be compliant across all phases of the ELD mandate.
+Vehicles equipped with Samsara's ELD compliance solution can help you ensure compliance across all phases of the ELD mandate, including recent FMCSA updates in 2025.

 Learn More About Samsara